 - Misses deadlines for grant reports

-Accessibility and Non-Discrimination
+Accessibility and Non-Discrimination Policies

 Mass Cultural Council is committed to ensure that all personnel and service programs, policies and practices will be formulated and conducted in a manner which will ensure equal access for all people and prevent discrimination not only as a matter of law, but also as a policy designed to encourage the participation of all segments of the Commonwealth’s population in Mass Cultural Council programs and services.

-Mass Cultural Council is dedicated to creating a workplace, programs, and services that welcome, respect and value people of all races, color, age, sex, ethnicity, sexual orientation, gender identity, religions, creeds, ancestry, national origin, disability and veteran status.
+Mass Cultural Council is dedicated to creating a workplace, programs, and services that welcome, respect and value people of all races, color, age, sex, ethnicity, sexual orientation, gender identity, religions, creeds, ancestry, national origin, disability, and veteran status.
 The Mass Cultural Council will not fund any organization or program that discriminates on the basis of these attributes.
-We strive to reflect diversity in all activities, programs and services removing any barriers to accessibility.
+We strive to reflect diversity in all activities, programs, and services removing any barriers to accessibility.
 The Mass Cultural Council and its grantees are expected to be in compliance with: